KellarC/weighlifting-plate-quantity-calculator/README.md

 ## Features

 - Input a desired weight in pounds (lbs)
-- Exception handling for input not divisible by 5 or less than 45 lbs.
+- Exception handling for input not divisible by 5 or less than 45 lbs
 - Calculates the number of weight plates required for each plate size:
   - 45 lb plates
   - 25 lb plates